microsoft/atlas-design/site/src/components/gradient-card.md

 # Gradient card

-The `.gradient-card` and `.gradient-card-content` classes contain a predefined gradient border, default border radius and padding.
-Gradient cards are used to bring attention to the card content.
+Gradient card component is similar to the card component, in which it is used for representing data and actions.
+Use the gradient card component to add a predefined gradient border, to provide extra emphasis, and draw extra attention to the card content.

 ## Usage